Guibi1/SvelteKit-TypeSafe-API/README.md

-# SvelteKit API Fetch 🔗🌐
+# SvelteKit TypeSafe API Fetch 🔗🌐

 Making SvelteKit **fetch** and **validation** of server endpoints easier than ever!

 ## Feature list

--   Type safe `fetch` functions to create a better coding experience.
+-   Type safe `fetch`-like functions to create a better coding experience.
 -   Usage of the powerful `zod` library to parse the incomming data.
 -   Plug and play and opt-in structure.